xpack/xpack-build-box/ubuntu/12-xbb/README.md

 ## Test

-The following tests were performed on an Ubuntu Server 18.04 running on an Intel NUC.
+The following tests were performed on an Debian 10 running on an Intel NUC.

 ```sh
 docker run --interactive --tty ilegeul/ubuntu:amd64-12.04-xbb-v3.3